pvmm/msx-tile-forge/README.md

 *   **Supertile Editor (Project-Configurable Dimensions, e.g., 2x2, 4x4, 8x2 tiles):**
     *   Define supertiles by arranging existing tiles in a grid of **user-defined width and height** (1-32 tiles per dimension, set per project).
     *   Tileset viewer for selecting component tiles from the current tileset.
-    *   Supertile selector (up to 256 supertiles) with selection and drag-and-drop reordering.
+    *   Supertile selector (up to 65535 supertiles) with selection and drag-and-drop reordering.
-    *   Operations: Add New, Insert, Delete supertiles.
+    *   Operations: Add New, Add Many..., Insert, Delete supertiles.
     *   Transformations: Flip Horizontal/Vertical, Rotate 90° CW (**enabled only for square supertiles**), Shift Up/Down/Left/Right for the supertile definition.
     *   Copy/Paste functionality for supertile definitions
     *   "Mark Unused" feature: Highlights unused supertiles (not used on the map) and also re-highlights unused base tiles (not used in any supertile definition) within this tab's context.